muratk5n/thirdwave/en/README.md

 ---

-Vid talks about problems with long-distance electricity transmission, and the failed DESERTEC plan.
-All of the issues raised there are moot around H2 pipelines.
-We can transmit ten times more energy at one eighth the cost through pipelines.
+Seperate vid talks about problems with long-distance electricity transmission, and the ill-fated DESERTEC plan.
+All of the issues raised there are moot for H2 pipelines which can transmit ten times more energy at one eighth the cost compared to the grid.

 [[-]](https://youtu.be/7OpM_zKGE4o?t=262)